jhaskinsjr/nebula/README.md

 RV64I instruction set is
 implemented: both compressed and uncompressed versions of opcodes).
-Additionally, this software package comes with four sample simulated
-pipelines: Bergamot, Clementine, Lime, and Oroblanco.
+Additionally, this software package comes with four sample simulated pipelines, each bearing the codename of a citrus fruit: Bergamot, Clementine, Lime, and Oroblanco.
 Bergamot implements a very simple single-stage pipeline; Clementine implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling; Lime augments Clementine with an L1 instruction cache, L1 data cache, and a unified L2 cache; and Oroblanco augments Lime with result forwarding, and branch prediction and branch target buffering.

 ## Software Architecture